chuckmersereau/api_practice/CONTRIBUTING.md

 Several callback services (including facebook and CAS) like to have a real hostname to redirect to.
-To work with those we recommend that you create an entry in your `hosts` file for local.mpdx.org like this:
+To work with those we recommend that you create an entry in your `hosts` file for local.mpdx_api.org like this:

-`127.0.0.1 local.mpdx.org`
+`127.0.0.1 local.mpdx_api.org`

 You might have to reboot after editing /etc/hosts before your computer picks up on it.

-### 6. View your changes in a Rails application

-MPDX is meant to be used by humans, not cucumbers.
-So make sure to take a look at your changes in a browser (preferably a few browsers if you made view changes).

-To boot up a test rails application, use:

-    $> bin/rails s

-You should be able to open `http://localhost:3000/` and view a test environment.

-Run:

-`bin/rake organizations:fetch`

-### 7. Make a pull request
+### 6. Make a pull request

-At this point, you should switch back to your master branch and make sure it's up to date with MPDX's master branch.
+At this point, you should switch back to your master branch and make sure it's up to date with MPDX_API's master branch.
 If there were any changes, you should rebase your feature branch and make sure that it will merge correctly.
 If there are any merge conflicts, your pull request will not be merged in.